cyrichardson/docs-cloud-keep/GITHUBING.md

 # GitHub workflow :octocat:

 To contribute content to this repository (repo), use the GitHub workflow described here.
+To follow the entire contribution process, go to
-To follow the entire contribution process, go to [CONTRIBUTING.md](CONTRIBUTING.md).
+[CONTRIBUTING.md](CONTRIBUTING.md).

 **Note:** This workflow shows how to make changes to the repo from the command line by using git commands.
-If you do not want to use the command line, you can use GitHub Desktop or another GitHub GUI instead to accomplish the steps.
+You can also use GitHub Desktop or another GitHub GUI to complete the steps.

 ## Prerequisite